guoyu07/Kinect3D/README.md

 Use KinectOrbit + SimpleOpenNI1.96 + Processing 2.21 to show kinect space.

-Environment: win7 64bit, Kinect SDK 1.8(Kinect for Windows drivers v1.8)
+Environment: win7 64bit + Kinect SDK 1.8(Kinect for Windows drivers v1.8) + Proclipsing

 The SimpleOpenNI.java in source has rewritten method **getLibraryPathWin()**.